EM-ACP Forum

 I have worked in emergency medicine for the past 8 years, in both a tertiary hospital and district general hospital (DGH) in the northwest as an ACP.
 My current role is the lead ACP at NMGH ED, this role provides the opportunity to continue to work clinically along with the leading and developing the ACP team.

-My main goals as a RCEM ACP forum representative would be to build on the work the team have already commenced, provide support to ACPs undertaking the credentialing process and working with college to develop beyond ST3 level.
+My main goals as a RCEM ACP forum representative would be to build on the work the team have already commenced, provide support to ACPs undertaking the credentialing process and working with college to develop beyond credentialing.
 The last few years the ACP voice is now being heard; I want to take this to the next level along with the RCEM ACP forum.
 My main interest alongside leadership is to ensure patient safety and improve clinical practice for all our patients in challenging times.

 Region: West Midlands